dreamcatcher-tech/network/ideas/Interpulse/CRM/Importing invoice templates.md

 5. Opener code to trigger the browsers PDF renderer

 Can we make the trigger code work for invoices in standalone mode ?

+### Rewriting existing invoices
+The customer has existing invoices that are intricately designed and fit for purpose.
+We may be able to parse these items and then inject our text directly in them, to avoid having to design our own each time they want changes.
+We could merge a whole string of pdf files into the manifests

+1. Generate Manifest pdf pages, or use a monospaced font page
+2. Load the invoice template pdf using [pdf-lib](https://github.com/Hopding/pdf-lib#features)
+3. Replace text in the template with instance values
+4. Copy invoices to the end of the manifest pdf each time it is modified
+5. render the blob in the browser window